This post may contain affiliate links. Please read my disclosure policy.

 - 2-3 tablespoons lemon juice

-- In a medium size bowl, whisk together the flour, sugar, and cinnamon.
+- In a medium size bowl, mix together the flour and sugar.
 Use a fork or your fingers to work in 4 tablespoons of softened butter until you have uniform crumbs.
 Set aside.

-- Preheat oven to 350 degrees.
-Lightly coat a 9x13 glass baking dish with cooking spray and set aside.
+- Preheat the oven to 350 degrees.
+Lightly coat a 9×13 glass baking dish with cooking spray.

-- Whether using fresh or frozen, be sure the blueberries are well drained.
-Rinse fresh berries and pat dry with paper towels, or drain frozen berries in a colander while making the cake batter.
+- Rinse fresh berries and pat dry with paper towels, or drain frozen berries in a colander while making the cake batter.

-- Add flour, baking powder, baking soda and salt to another medium size bowl and whisk until combined; set aside.
+- Whisk together the flour, baking powder, baking soda and salt in a medium size bowl.

-- Using a stand mixer or a hand held mixer, cream the butter and sugar in a large bowl until light and fluffy.
-Add the eggs one at a time and beat after each addition, scraping down the sides of the bowl.
-Add the sour cream and vanilla and mix until combined.
+- In a separate larger bowl, or in the bowl of a stand mixer, cream the butter and sugar until light and fluffy, about 3 minutes.
+Add the eggs one at a time and mix well after each addition.
+Next, add the sour cream and vanilla, mixing until combined.

-- Pour the batter into the prepared baking dish and sprinkle evenly with the streusel topping.
-Bake for 35-40 minutes or until a toothpick inserted in the center comes out clean.
+- Bake for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 15 minutes.

 - Add powdered sugar to a small bowl.
 Add lemon juice a tablespoon at a time, stirring until the desired consistency is reached.
 Drizzle glaze over the cooled cake and serve.